swansonk14/SyntheMol/README.md

   + [Diversity](#diversity)

+TODO: Update README with multiparameter optimization input to generate.py

 ## Installation

 SyntheMol can be installed in < 3 minutes on any operating system using pip (optionally within a conda environment).
 SyntheMol can be run on a standard laptop (e.g., 16 GB memory and 8-16 CPUs), although a GPU is useful for faster training and prediction of the underlying bioactivity prediction model (Chemprop).